-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from all SCRS participating employers will be made at contractually required rates, actuarially determined.
+The projection of cash flows used to determine the discount rate assumed that the funding policy specified in the South Carolina State Code of Laws will remain unchanged in future years.
 Based on those assumptions, the plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The following table represents the Fund's proportionate share of the net SCRS pension liabilities calculated using the discount rate of 7.50 percent, as well as what the Fund's respective net pension liabilities would be if it were calculated using a discount rate of 1.00 percent lower (6.50 percent) or 1.00 percent higher (8.50 percent) than the current rate.
+The following table represents the System's proportionate share of the net SCRS pension liabilities calculated using the discount rate of 7.50 percent, as well as what the System's respective net pension liabilities would be if it were calculated using a discount rate of 1.00 percent lower (6.50 percent) or 1.00 percent higher (8.50 percent) than the currentrate.

-1% De cre as e Curre nt Rate 1% Incre as e
+1% Decrease Current Rate 1% Increase

 Plan 6.50% 7.50% 8.50%

-SCRS \$ 1,073,8 \$13 \$ 1,404,217
+SCRS \$1,802,058 \$ 1,444,567 \$ 1,146,969

-1,239,015

-6. Deferred Compensation Plans
+7. Deferred Compensation Plans

 Several optional deferred compensation plans are available to System employees.
 Certain employees of the System have elected to participate.
 Employees may withdraw the current value of their contributions when they terminate employment.
 Employees may also withdraw contributions prior to termination if they meet requirements specified by the applicable plan.
 Compensation deferred under the Section 401(k) and 403(b) plans is placed in trust for the contributing employee.
 The System has no liability for losses under the plans.
 Under the Section 457 plan, all deferred compensation plan amounts and earnings remain assets of the employees.

-7. Commitments and Contingencies
+8. Commitments and Contingencies